07Rochak/Crop-Classification-and-Yield-prediction/README.md

    [Crop Yield Prediction Model](https://drive.google.com/file/d/1-55fvL0BrwEMcwdocIWnDmPvcchZbBfj/view?usp=sharing)

-4. **Aerial Seeding**: Another feature of this project is of aerial seeding in which there is a system using which seeds can be dropped in the farm using the drone.
-The drone will be provided 30 seconds to position itself and then the seed box will continue to open and close at intervals of 5 seconds for 20 to 30 minutes.
+4. **Aerial Seeding**: Another feature of this project is of aerial seeding in which there is a system using which seeds can be dropped in the farm using the aerial seeding system.
+The system will be provided 30 seconds to position itself and then the seed box will continue to open and close at intervals of 5 seconds for 20 to 30 minutes.
 The code for the arduino file has been provided in the repository

 ## Datasets